libical/libical/ReadMe.txt

 the old master VTIMEZONE files, and use diff to compare the new master set with the old one, in case anything goes wrong.)

-You must merge in changes to the zones.tab file by hand.
+You must add the new timezones in the zones.tab file by hand. diff the new zones.tab versus the current zones.tab

 Note that some timezones are renamed or removed occasionally, so applications should be able to cope with this.